spear-carrier/spear-carrier/README.md

 # Hello, my name is Matt

+### I'm a recent graduate of the Harris School of Public Policy at The University of Chicago.

-### I've worked for 12 years now in fields including military operations, intelligence, commercial cybersecurity project management, and SaaS customer success.
+### I have 12 years of experience working in military operations, intelligence, commercial cybersecurity project management, and SaaS customer success.

-## I'm currently looking for a professional opportunities that use communications, data analysis, and policy analysis to protect people and mitigate the harms of fraud.
+## I'm currently looking for a professional opportunities that use communications, data analysis, and policy analysis to protect people, especially from fraud.

 ### Some enduring projects that I'm proud of: